 Are you looking for Where to See Rhinos?
 We have searched for you for the best places to see Rhinos.

-In this chapter, we answer how endangered rhinos are and show the endangerment of rhinos for every rhino species.
+In this chapter, we answer how endangered rhinos are and show the endangerment of rhinos for every species.

 There were many more rhino species in the past, but all but five species have become extinct.

 Today rhinos only live in central and southern Africa and some smaller areas in Asia.
 In Africa, there are still many more rhinos than in Asia.
 About 600,000 rhinos lived in Asia just a few hundred years ago.
-The destruction of their habitat and hunting for the horn have brought them to extinction.
+The destruction of their habitat and hunting for the horn has brought them to extinction.

 Why is it so challenging to See Rhinos in the Wild?
 During the colonial period, uncontrolled hunting caused massive population collapses to the brink of extinction.
+Now only small populations survive in protected areas.

-On the one hand, rhinoceroses, along with elephants, buffalo, lions, and leopards, were among the most sought-after hunting trophies for big game hunters as the “Big Five”.
+On the one hand, rhinoceroses, along with elephants, buffalo, lions, and leopards, were among the most sought-after hunting trophies for big game hunters as the “Big Five.”
 On the other hand, African rhinos were hunted for food and driven out of their habitat by colonization.

 In traditional Asian medicine, rhino horn is a sought-after raw material that is said to have a fever-reducing, detoxifying, and antispasmodic effect.
 This belief still holds today and leads to constant demand.
 In some countries of the Middle East, especially in Yemen, rhinoceros horns were also processed into handles for daggers in the second half of the 20th century.